1. Why beer soap, does it really do anything?

 2. Do you use palm oil in your soap?

-No, Red Castle Soap has never used palm oil in soap.
-While it is a dream-ingredient for Soapsmen and Soapswomen, as it makes a wonderfully hard and long lasting bar with a rich & creamy lather, purchasing it translates into it’s demand, which then translates to the rapid deforestation of the world’s rainforests.
-I could buy sustainably harvested and fair trade palm oil, but that would raise the retail price point significantly.
-So right now, I’m steering clear of it.
+No, Red Castle Soap, while we’ve dabbled with it in in the past, have committed to not using palm oil.
+While it is a dream-ingredient for Soapsmiths, as it makes a wonderfully hard and long lasting bar with a rich & creamy lather, purchasing it translates into it’s demand, which then translates to the rapid deforestation of the world’s rainforests.
+The palm oil we used in the past was sustainably harvested, “Friend of the Earth” certified palm oil.
+Only a single gallon was ever purchased.

 3. Do you use animal fat in your soap?

-No, not for the breweries I supply, anyway.
-I have used both beef tallow as well as lard in my Red Castle Soap brands before, but it’s not something I do often.
-Lard does help make for an excellent bar of soap though, and I do enjoy it when I’m able to get my hands on a little bit to put into a batch.
+Yes and no, not for the breweries I supply, anyway.
+I have used both beef tallow as well as lard in my Red Castle Soap branded offerings before, and will continue to do so.
+Lard does help make for an excellent bar of soap, and I do enjoy it when I’m able to get my hands on a little bit to put into a batch.
+Our tallow and lard are sourced from a local farmer in Sherborn, Massachusetts.
 I include an ingredient list on all Red Castle Soap products, so there’s no need to worry if you prefer to use something without any animal products in it.

 4. Will you make beer soap for weddings or other events?

 You bet I will!
-Red Castle Soap has done gift soaps for a few weddings so far, as well as a couple baby showers.
+Red Castle Soap has done gift soaps weddings, wedding showers, and even quite a few baby showers!
 I’ll work with you to fit your wedding theme or color scheme, there’s a lot that can be customized.

 5. Can you do elaborate beer soaps with cool designs?